 A columbarium is a contemporary setting for the church cemetery.
 The setting allows for ease of visitation and for meditation and prayer.
 The columbarium for our church is composed of walls with niches (vaults) to store the ashes (cremains) of our church members and their families.
 A total of 336 double niches are available in Phase I and Phase II.

-Niches in the columbarium are available for members, families and ministers of First Presbyterian Church.
+Niches in the columbarium are available for members, families, and ministers of First Presbyterian Church.
 Each niche holds up to two urns.
-Plaques in the memorial wall memorialize members of our church family who are or will be located elsewhere.
+Plaques in the memorial wall recognize members of our church family who are or will be located elsewhere.

 Why at our church?

 Interment on church grounds is a visible statement of faith in life eternal.
 It reminds us that the church ministers to the spiritual needs of its members - from baptism through life to death.

 Niche: A niche contains up to 2 urns and includes a cover, which is engraved with names, date(s) of birth and date(s) of death.
 The cost of one niche is $3,500.
 A deposit of $1,750 is required with the balance paid in 1 year.

 Memorial Plaque: A memorial plaque can be purchased to recognize members of our church family whose remains are or will be located elsewhere.
 The cost of a memorial plaque is $500.